SupremeCommanderMaps/SurvivalVersus/README.md

 ## Installation

+The easiest way to install the map is to get it via the [Forged Alliance Forever][FAF] map vault.
+Alternatively you can download it from GitHub, using these steps:

 * Download the [latest version of the map][download]
 * Extract the zip.
 The result should be a directory named `final_rush_pro_5.2.v0001`
 * Place the directory into `Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Maps`